Skip to main content

 Do & Don’t - What Makes a Payroll Error Letter Credible

-Payroll and HR read pay error messages by checking the numbers first.
-A strong letter gives the pay period, amount, evidence, and correction request clearly, without turning a mistake into a personal accusation.
+Payroll and HR review pay error messages by checking the numbers first.
+A strong letter gives the pay period, amount, evidence, and correction request clearly, without turning the mistake into a personal accusation.

 What Weakens the Pay Complaint